 - Ensure the implementation is sustainable in the culture of the company.

 Developing a great strategy does not guarantee your successful strategy implementation.
 The one pivotal point defining success and failure will be the selection of the leader of your implementation.

 A good leader delivers, and an average leader gets lost on the path and fails to complete what is required.
-An average leader can derail many other parts of the business as the way forward corrupts other initiatives undertaken by the company that relies on marketing and sales success.
+An average leader can derail many other parts of the business as the way forward corrupts other initiatives undertaken by the company that rely on marketing and sales success.

 The selection of the leader can be bound in emotive interests, loyalty in a desire to have the least disruption during the implementation.
-Those points alone are red flags of potentially poor decision making that will affect the outcomes.
+Those points alone are red flags of potentially poor decision-making that will affect the outcomes.

 In this eBook, we outline how to select the right person for strategy implementation when the change is a disruptive element that needs to be managed correctly.

 If you found this article helpful, follow us on LinkedIn or subscribe to Our Insights on the right-hand column of this page, to make sure you don’t miss new posts.